petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 ---
-title: 'Educational Tools & Learning Theory'
+title: "Educational Tools & Learning Theory"
-author: Peter Baumgartner
+author: "Peter Baumgartner"
 date: '2020-01-12'
 categories:
 - eduTech
 - learning-theory
 tags:
 - educational-design
 - taxonomy
 description: 'This article suggests a procedure to categorize the enormous amount of educational tools in the market.
 My approach uses a framework of three well-grounded learning theories: Instruction, Cognition, and Construction based on presentation modes (one-way teaching), dialog settings (two-way education), and collaborative scenarios (learning by mastering complex situations).
 As a proof of concept, I will use the [Top Tools for Learning](https://www.toptools4learning.com/) (TT4L), compiled by Jane Hart as a result of the 13th Annual Learning Tools Survey (published 18 September 2019).'

 disable_comments: yes
 draft: no
 slug: educational-tools-and-learning-theory
 ---

 {{< figure src="/post/2020/2020-01-12-educational-tools-learning-theory.en.files/2019-C4LPT-categorization-min.png?classes=border, shadow" class="floatright"
 alt="Categories of tools by Jane Hart" >}}